Apps Script

 • Password—enter the PAT you generated on the Settings page.

-4. Copy and paste the script below into the Apps Script project.
-This script connects your data source to Virtual SQL Server and inserts the data into your Google Sheets file.
+3. Copy and paste the script below into the Apps Script project.
+This script connects your data source to the Query API and outputs the results to the Apps Script console.

 Change the following in the script:

-• Update user with your CData Connect Cloud username.
+• Update username with your CData Connect Cloud username.

 • Update password with the PAT you generated in the prerequisites.